Registering a Car in Florida

 - You will not have to pay sales, use, or discretionary taxes for a vehicle that has been owned and bought in a different state.

-- Your title and registration from a different state must confirm that you've been the owner of the vehicle for over six months.
+- Your title and initial registration fee from a different state must confirm that you've been the owner of the vehicle for over six months.

 Florida Vehicle Registration

-Authorized dealers are allowed to issue a temporary license plate and do all of the titling and registration at the time of purchase.
+Authorized dealers are allowed to issue a temporary license plate and do all of the titling and charge an initial registration fee at the time of purchase.
 It'd be a good idea to ask the dealership if they are able to do Electronic Temporary Registration and the Electronic Filing System.

 The dealership must transfer the vehicle's title and registration in 30 days or less.
-If the dealership has not done it in that timeframe, please call the DMV to figure out how to proceed.
+If the dealership has not done it in that timeframe, please call the Department of Motor Vehicles to figure out how to proceed.

-The DMV will have the contacts you need to get a hold of in your county.
+The Department of Highway Safety and Motor Vehicles will have the contacts you need to get a hold of in your county.
 Please see this list of FL counties to determine the correct phone number to contact.

 Leased Vehicle Registration